 What Can You Do With Cointreau?

 Due to its high-quality production, Cointreau is one of the most versatile liqueurs in cocktails and baked dishes.
-It’s at the heart of some of the world’s most celebrated cocktails, including Sidecars, Margaritas, and Cosmopolitans.
+It’s at the heart of some of the world’s most celebrated cocktails, including Sidecars (a popular cocktail in France), Margaritas, and Cosmopolitans.

 This French spirit brings freshness and depth into the mix with a marriage between sweetness and bitterness to produce an elevated drink.
 Plus, it carries a high amount of essential oil, giving the drink intensely aromatic notes without the need for additional sugar.